 Pakistan fared badly and was bowled out for 234 mainly due to fine bowling by Wijisinghe who claimed four for 42.
 Sinhalese XI declared their second innings at 98 for two.
 Pakistan had scored 192 for five when the match ended in a draw.
 Alimuddin scored 65 and Maqsood Ahmad 65 not out batted courageously and saved the match for Pakistan.

 Wijisinghe finished with 7 wickets for 82 runs in the match.
 The first Test was played at Colombo from March one to four and Pakistan won by an innings and 192 runs.
 Ceylon (now Sri Lanka) was bowled out for paltry 112 to which Wijisinghe and Kasipilani contributed 29 and 24 runs respectively.
 Paceman Khan Mohammad and S.A.
 Rehman Chippa shared six wickets between themselves for 36 and 29 runs respectively and Masood claimed two for 13.

 In reply, Ceylon could only manage 311 to which Captain Desaram contributed 118 and Gunawsekara scored 120 runs.
 Khan Muhammad claimed five for 72 and Fazal Mehmood claimed 3 for 52.
 Ceylon made 210 in the second innings.
-Navaratne scored 58 while Khan Muhammad claimed two for 70, Anwar took two for 12 and Amin two for 46.
-Pakistan’s first decade in Test Cricket is one of the most successful eras.
+Navaratne scored 58 while Khan Muhammad claimed two for 70, Anwar took two for 12, and Amin two for 46.
+Pakistan’s first decade in Test Cricket is one of the most successful eras in Cricket History.